-Why isn't my air con cold?
+Why is my air con warm?

 Thankfully though, getting air con back to being icy-cold & fresh is usually quick & fairly straightforward.
 However there are a few reasons why it may have lost it’s cool.